When Does a Backdoor Roth IRA Make Sense?

 Remember also that you can't withdraw converted funds out of a Roth IRA for at least five years without incurring a penalty.
 If you tap the funds before then, you'd owe a 10 percent early withdrawal penalty unless you're age 59 1/2 or older.
 It's important to understand your timeline until you think you'll need those funds.

 If you're not planning to tap IRA assets for some time, a backdoor Roth offers yet another benefit.
 With traditional IRAs, you're required to begin taking minimum distributions based on your life expectancy at age 70 1/2.
-A Roth IRA has no required minimum distributions, meaning you can leave the money to grow as long as you like.
+Roth IRA's have no required minimum distributions, meaning you can leave the money to grow as long as you like.
 That, paired with the ability to make those withdrawals without tax, could tip the scales in favor of converting traditional IRA assets.